Andrea-Suardi/Airbnb-Project/LOGBOOK.md

     - above a certain observed percentile
     - max value
     - Fixed Threshold (e.g., >4.7
+      - it looks that if overall rating is >= 4.8 you meet one of requisite for becoming superhost (https://www.airbnb.com/help/article/829)
-  - I choose above 75th percentile of observed distribution of review score average for these reasons:
+  - I choose an hybrid criterium: above 75th percentile of observed distribution of review score average AND equal or above 4.8 for these reasons:
     - right compromise between including enough listings and excluding not really top listings
-    - Robust to Skew: Percentile handles left-skewed ratings (common in Airbnb, where ~80% are >4.0 due to guest leniency), unlike mean-based.
+    - relative threshold is Robust to Skew: Percentile handles left-skewed ratings (common in Airbnb, where ~80% are >4.0 due to guest leniency), unlike mean-based.
     - If we wanted to be more strict, we should increase the percentile so that only really top likely listings are recommended as that
-    - Clear, data-driven definition (“Top 25% rated listings”) is easy to explain and ties to recommendation goals (highlighting elite listings).
+    - Domain Relevance: Ties predictions to Airbnb's real-world quality benchmark—Superhosts must maintain ≥4.8 overall rating. in case the 75th percentile is lower than 4.8 we will restrict more on this really high quality listings that pass airbnb quality benchmark
+    - in this way we don't have a fixed threshold alone that could result in more lisitngs considered as high potential while we prefer a more conservative approach focusing just on top listings to avoid recommend a not high quality listing
+    -

 - **Choose evaluation metric to maximize**
   - Objective: The recommendation engine should prioritize new listings likely to be high-quality (High-Potential) to build user trust and drive bookings.
 False positives (predicting Standard listings as High-Potential) risk recommending low-quality stays, eroding trust and satisfaction.
 False negatives (missing High-Potential listings) reduce variety but are less harmful, as other reviewed listings can fill recommendations